mzd555/IISHealthMonitor/README.md

 # IISHealthMonitor
-Add App.config with the following content and don't forget to replace enter the value for your environment.
+Edit App.config and enter the configuration values for your environment.
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>